0xprincess/royal-llama/README.md

 This is a fork of the LLaMA code that contains various patches that I find useful.

 Current features:
-- runs LLaMA-13B within 24 GiB of RAM. (adopted from [https://github.com/tloen/llama-int8])
+- ~~runs LLaMA-13B within 24 GiB of RAM. (adopted from [https://github.com/tloen/llama-int8])~~
+- embedded additional samplers and repetition penalty
 - implemented xformers' memory efficient attention
 - runs on Windows (linux should work too)
 - has an option to run IPython interactive console after it load the model.
 Enable it with `--ipython` cli flag